-1 MS. CHANTEL HENDERSON: Yeah.
+MS. CHANTEL HENDERSON: 1 Yeah.
 2 MR. FRED CHIESEL: At St. Boniface.
-3 MS. CHANTEL HENDERSON: Yeah.
+MS. CHANTEL HENDERSON: Yeah.
 So RAP.
-4 APC, Career Trek.
+3 4 APC, Career Trek.
 Oh.
-Boys and Girls Club of Winnipeg.
-5 They were very helpful when we were living in poverty as 6 kids, you know, just having the programs available to us, 7 even snacks when we didn't have food at home, you know, 8 feeding us.
+Boys and Girls Club of Winnipeq.
+They were very helpful when we were living in poverty as 5 kids, you know, just having the programs available to us, 6 even snacks when we didn't have food at home, you know, 7 feeding us.
 Where else?
-9 I would say David Livingstone school was, 10 like I didn't realize it back then, but they did have, 11 like, those they did incorporate, like, Native, you 12 know, books.
-I remember reading, you know, books about 13 Native people and, you know, what's what's that one 14 where the Arctic, you know, and they're blowing in the 15 snow, and they're trying to steal the little Inuit child or 16 something.
+8 9 I would say David Livingstone school was, 10 like -- I didn't realize it back then, but they did have, 11 like, those -- they did incorporate, like, Native, you know, books.
+I remember reading, you know, books about 12 Native people and, you know, what's -- what's that one 13 where the Arctic, you know, and they're blowing in the 14 snow, and they're trying to steal the little Inuit child or 15 something.
 And I don't know.
-I I didn't realize that 17 was, like, a Native book, but yeah.
-18 And the Powwow Club.
-I found out the guy 19 who runs that, George Spence, he's still he's still 20 around, in the community, still teaching powwow club.
+I -- I didn't realize that 16 was, like, a Native book, but yeah.
+17 And the Powwow Club.
+I found out the quy 18 19 who runs that, George Spence, he's still -- he's still 20 around, in the community, still teaching powwow club.
 What 21 else?
-I know you're not going to be happy to hear this, 22 but there was my ex-partner, Ray, who was one of the old 23 people who believed in me to go to university and, like, 24 encouraged me when not even my own family would you 25 know, believed in me.
-My daughter was a big motivating

-1 factor for me to, you know, stay on the straight and 2 narrow, you know.
+I know you're not going to be happy to hear this, but there was my ex-partner, Ray, who was one of the old people who believed in me to go to university and, like, encouraged me when not -- even my own family would -- you know, believed in me.
+My daughter was a big motivating factor for me to, you know, stay on the straight and narrow, you know.
 My Auntie Cecilia.
-She helped me out 3 when I was facing homelessness, when I was transitioning 4 and moving between these three provinces last year and this 5 year.
+She helped me out when I was facing homelessness, when I was transitioning and moving between these three provinces last year and this year.